 Variation in the baseline microbiota is associated with variation in clinical phenotypes

 Based on the associations we identified between baseline microbial diversity and response, we hypothesized that there were associations between the microbiota and clinical variables at baseline that could support the use of the microbiota as a non-invasive biomarker for disease activity (36).
-To test this hypothesis, we compared the baseline microbiota with clinical data at baseline for all 306 samples provided at baseline (Supplemental Table 1).
-We observed small, but significant correlations for lower α-diversity correlating with higher CDAI (ρ = -0.161, p = 0.014), higher frequency of loose stools per week (ρ = -0.193, p = 0.003), and longer disease duration (ρ = -0.225, p = 0.001).
+To test this hypothesisthe baseline microbiota was compared with clinical data at baseline for all 306 samples provided (Supplemental Table 1).
+Small, but significant correlations were observed for lower α-diversity correlating with higher CDAI (ρ = -0.161, p = 0.014), as well as higher frequency of loose stools per week (ρ = -0.193, p = 0.003), and longer disease duration (ρ = -0.225, p = 0.001).
 Corticosteroid use was associated with 1.45 times higher α-diversity (p = 0.001).
 No significant associations were observed between α-diversity and CRP, fecal calprotectin, or fecal lactoferrin.
 However, the β-diversity was significantly different based on CRP (p = 0.033), fecal calprotectin (p = 0.006), and fecal lactoferrin (p = 0.004).
 The β-diversity was also significantly different based on weekly loose stool frequency (p= 0.024), age (p = 0.033), the tissue affected (p = 0.004), corticosteroid use (p =0.010), and disease duration (p = 0.004).
 No significant differences in α or β diversity were observed for BMI, weight, or sex.

 The diversity of the microbiota changes following UST therapy

-We tested whether treatment with UST altered the microbiota by performing a Friedman test comparing α-diversity, based on the inverse Simpson diversity index, at each time point within each treatment group based on the subject's response 22 weeks after induction.
-We included 48 subjects induced and maintained with UST (18 responders, 30 non-responders) and 14 subjects induced and maintained with placebo (8 responders, 6 non-responders), who provided samples at every time point (Figure 1).
-We saw no significant difference in the α-diversity over time in subjects who did not respond 22 weeks after induction, regardless of treatment, and in subjects who responded to placebo (Figure 4).
+Whether treatment with UST altered the microbiota was tested by performing a Friedman test comparing α-diversity, based on the inverse Simpson diversity index, at each time point within each treatment group based on the subject's response 22 weeks after induction.
+48 subjects treated with UST (induction and maintenance) (18 responders, 30 non-responders) and 14 subjects treated with placebo (induction and maintenance) (8 responders, 6 non-responders), who provided samples at every time point (Figure 1) were tested.
+No significant difference was observed in the α-diversity over time in subjects who did not respond 22 weeks after induction, regardless of treatment, and in subjects who responded to placebo (Figure 4).
 However, the median α-diversity of responders 22 weeks after UST induction significantly changed over time (p = 0.012) having increased from baseline (median = 6.65, IQR = 4.60 - 9.24) to 4 weeks after UST induction(median = 9.33, IQR = 6.54 - 16.7), decreased from 4 to 6 weeks after induction (median = 8.42, IQR = 4.93 - 17.5), and was significantly higher than baseline (p < 0.05) at 22 weeks after induction (median = 10.7, IQR = 5.49 - 14.6).

 The microbiota after induction can distinguish between treatment outcomes